 - Vibrant Health – Green Vibrance, Plant-Based Daily Superfood + Probiotics and Digestive Enzymes ($$$)

-D-Mannose is a form of sugar that could be found in fruits and berries.
-Most of commercially produced D-Mannose is made of corn or birch tree juice.
+D-Mannose is a form of sugar that can be found in fruits and berries.
+Most commercially produced D-Mannose is made of corn or birch tree juice.

-D-Mannose can help you to reduce number of E. coli bacteria in a safe, natural way almost without any side effects.
+D-Mannose can help you to reduce the number of E. coli bacteria in a safe, natural way, almost without any side effects.
 E. coli binds to the molecules of D-Mannose and could be easily washed away with urine.

 Check out this review of D-Mannose supplements.

-NAC is one the most important supplements in fighting chronic infections.
-For several year now NAC supplements have been investigated for their effectiveness both in inhibiting biofilm formation and in destroying developed biofilms.
+NAC is one of the most important supplements in fighting chronic infections.
+For several years now, NAC supplements have been investigated for their effectiveness both in inhibiting biofilm formation and in destroying developed biofilms.

 600 mg twice a day is a sufficient dose to provide help in destroying bacterial biofilms and therefore helping to get rid of stubborn infections.

 The jury is still out, but encouraging study results provide hope.
-NACs have no known side effects or contraindications (one of the studies successfully used it for treatment of pregnant women) and therefore could be a great supplement to have in your toolkit.
+NACs have no known side effects or contraindications (one of the studies successfully used it for the treatment of pregnant women) and, therefore, could be a great supplement to have in your toolkit.